talla-ui/talla-ui/CONTRIBUTING.md

 This repository includes several packages, in 'monorepo' fashion.

-The `desk-frame` package provides the core API, which is also used by other packages.
-The `test` package (i.e. NPM module `@desk-framework/test`) is used by the `desk-frame` package for automated testing, hence both need to be built before running any tests.
+The `frame-core` package provides the core API, which is also used by other packages.
+The `frame-test` package is used by the `frame-core` package for automated testing, hence both need to be built before running any tests.

 Building and running tests involves the following steps:

 - Installing dependencies and cross-linking packages
-- Compiling the `desk-frame` package
+- Compiling the `frame-core` package
-- Compiling the `test` package
+- Compiling the `frame-test` package
-- Running tests for the `test` package
+- Running tests for the `frame-test` package
-- Running tests for the `desk-frame` package
+- Running tests for the `frame-core` package
 - Compiling and testing other packages

 ### Installing dependencies